 - Bring your festive and competitive (!) spirit!
 We highly encourage stealing!
 The goal is for you to leave with a new book you're pumped about!

 Meet physically as a team 1-2 times per year

 There's no substitute for meeting people face-to-face.
 Unfortunately with COVID-19 travel restrictions, this is tough to do globally.
-We've been able to meet teammates in the Bay Area and hope to expand it to the larger team soon!
+We've been able to meet teammates in the Bay Area and Europe separately and hope to expand it to the larger team soon!

 We continue to try new ideas, so, if you have any, we'd love to hear them!

 While we expect everyone to do their best to be available and reachable during their working hours (the ones setup in Google Calendar), we also believe in flexible work.
 We all step away from our keyboards from time-to-time to take breaks like:

 - Pick up kids from school

 If you need to step away, the best thing to do is just update your Slack status (doesn't need to be specific) and indicate when you think you might be back (you can do this by setting when the Slack status will clear).
 If you're going to be away for more than a half hour, consider blocking off your calendar.
 Please don't use #social to post that you're stepping away for a moment.5